abinit/abinit/doc/tutorial/rf1.md

 for the Aluminum atom, and one for the Arsenic atom.
 The first listed in trf1_x.files (for Al) will define the first type of atom of the input file (see input variables [[typat]] and [[ntypat]]) and the second (for As) will define the second type of atom.
-It might be the first time that you encounter this situation (more than one type of atoms) in the tutorials, at variance with the four "basic" lessons.
+It might be the first time that you encounter this situation (more than one type of atoms) in the tutorials, at variance with the four "basic" tutorials.

 You can also copy the file ~abinit/tests/tutorespfn/Input/trf1_1.in in Work_rf1.